 |

-In 2022, the average level of the tax rates in Ruse district was close to the country’s average.
+In 2024, the average level of the tax rates in Ruse district was above the country’s average.
 Among all monitored taxes, the only one where there was a significant margin with the national average was the tax on non-gratuitous acquisition of property, which in Ruse district’s municipalities was lower.
 For its part, the local tax on retail trade was higher, but it did not differ much from the average levels.
-Within the district, the municipality of Ruse city levies the highest local taxes, while the lowest rates are in the municipalities of Tsenovo, Slivo Pole and Vetovo.
+As for the tax on non-residential property of legal entities, Ruse municipalities have one of the highest rates – the average for the district is 2.75‰, compared to 2.15‰ in the country.
+Within the district, the municipality of Ruse city levies on average the highest local taxes, while the lowest rates are in the municipalities of Slivo Pole and Vetovo.

 Immovable property tax for legal entities (2024) |